Aside from starting a new project on your own from scratch, you can explore what Buildbox has to offer in any of the following ways.

 To access these tutorials:

-- On the Buildbox Getting Started screen, click the Tutorials tab.
+- On the Buildbox Welcome Started screen, click the Tutorials tab.

 - In the Interactive Tutorials category carousel at the top, use the navigation controls at the top right to view the available tutorials.